The Complete Guide to Low Back Pain

 An extremely detailed guide to the myths, controversies, and treatment options for low back pain

 We can put a man on the moon, but back pain is just as miserable as ever, and more costly to society than ever.
 Most information available online is awful.1 There are no miracle cures or back whisperers.
-Not one popular treatment has ever been shown to work well.2 When we are “shot by the witch,”3 it’s going to run its course like a head cold in most cases, or drag on much longer in a few, and there’s not much anyone can do about it.
+Not one popular treatment has ever been shown to work well.2 When we are “shot by the witch,”3 it’s going to run its course like a head cold or a headache in most cases, drag on much longer in a few … and there’s just not much anyone can do about it.

 There is room for improvement, however!
-We could, at least, not add insult to injury with largely pointless and expensive testing, therapies, and surgeries that are all about finding and fixing structural problems that are mostly not there — or they are there, but they are not the real problem.
+We could, at least, not add insult to injury with largely pointless and expensive testing, therapies and exercises, surgeries, and countless “hacks” that are almost entirely meant to find and fix biomechanical problems that are mostly not there — or they are there, but they are not the real problem.

 Despite overwhelming scientific evidence to the contrary, it is still sadly routine for back pain to be seen as a “mechanical” problem, as if the spine is a fragile structure which breaks down.4 There is some truth in that old way of looking at it, but there are many other factors in back pain.
 It’s hard to treat because “it’s complicated.”
 Like cancer, back pain is not one disease, but a large family of disorders, many of them cryptic.